brainhubeu/react-permissible/docs/usage/hoc.md

 # Usage

-You can use react-permissible in two ways.
-As an ordinary component and as a Higher Order Component.
-Both approaches allow you to solve the permission-based rendering a little bit differently.
+You can use react-permissible in two ways: as an ordinary component or as a Higher Order Component.
+Each approach allows you to solve the permission-based rendering a little bit differently.

 ## Usage as a Higher Order Component:
 ```javascript